 BI307 Comparative Animal Behavior.
 3 hours.
 A study of behavior across the animal kingdom, emphasizing instinctive behavior, but also considering learning and cognition.
 The behavior of vertebrates and invertebrates will be studied from evolutionary, ecological, and physiological perspectives.
 3 lectures.
 Prerequisites: BI101 and BI102 or instructor's permission.
 Odd-numbered Fall.

 BI307L Comparative Animal Behavior Lab.
 1 hour.
 Lab exercises that accompany BI307.
 Must be taken concurrently with BI307.
 2 lab hours.
 Odd-numbered Fall.

 BI309 Histology.
 2 hours.
 The study of microscopic anatomy of vertebrate tissues and organ systems.
 2 lectures.
-Prerequisites: BI 101-102.
-Alternating Falls.
+Prerequisites: BI 101-102. odd-numbered Falls.

 BI309L Histology Lab.
 2 hours.
 Lab exercises that accompany BI309.
 Must be taken concurrently with BI309.
 4 lab hours.
 Alternating Falls.

 BI311 Conservation Biology and Natural Resource Management.
 3 hours.
 An exploration of the science of conservation biology, which is an applied field that combines the principles of ecology, population genetics, biogeography, economics sociology, political science, philosophy and other fields to solve problems associated with conserving the world's biodiversity.
 The course will also investigate issues of natural resource management, including endangered species management, reserve design, and restoration ecology.
 Cross-listed with ES311.
 Prerequisites: BI101 or instructor's permission.
 Odd-numbered Spring.